libretro/docs/docs/library/beetle_psx.md

 ### Geometry and timing

-- The Beetle PSX core's core provided FPS is (FPS)
+- The Beetle PSX core's core provided FPS is 59.941 for NTSC games and 49.76 for PAL games
-- The Beetle PSX core's core provided sample rate is (Rate)
+- The Beetle PSX core's core provided sample rate is 44100 Hz
-- The Beetle PSX core's base width is (Base width)
+- The Beetle PSX core's base width is 320
-- The Beetle PSX core's base height is (Base height)
+- The Beetle PSX core's base height is 240
-- The Beetle PSX core's max width is (Max width)
+- The Beetle PSX core's max width is 700 when the 'Internal GPU resolution' is set to 1x.
+Raising the resolution past 1x will increase the max width
-- The Beetle PSX core's max height is (Max height)
+- The Beetle PSX core's max height is 576 when the 'Internal GPU resolution' is set to 1x.
+Raising the resolution past 1x will increase the max height
-- The Beetle PSX core's core provided aspect ratio is (Ratio)
+- The Beetle PSX core's core provided aspect ratio is 4/3 when the 'Widescreen mode hack' core option is set to off.
+16/9 when it's set to on

 ## Loading content